cculianu/Fulcrum/doc/unix-man-page.md

 -T, --polltime <polltime>
 :   The number of seconds for the bitcoind poll interval.
 Bitcoind is polled once every `polltime` seconds to detect mempool and blockchain changes.
 This value must be at least 0.5 and cannot exceed 30.
 If not specified, defaults to 2 seconds.

+--ts-format <keyword>
+:   Specify log timestamp format, one of: "none", "uptime", "localtime", or "utc".
+If unspecified, default is "localtime" (previous versions of Fulcrum always logged using "uptime").

 --dump-sh <outputfile>
 :    *This is an advanced debugging option*.
 Dump script hashes.
 If specified, after the database is loaded, all of the script hashes in the database will be written to outputfile as a JSON array.